driedpollack/personal-website/content/publication/JKIMST20/index.md

 ---
-title: 'Deep Learning Aided Evaluation for Electromechanical Properties of Complexly Structured Polymer Nanocomposites'
+title: 'Estimation of Jamming Parameters based on Gaussian Kernel Function Networks'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Kyungmin Baek
   - admin
+  - Rhee Man Kil
-  - Wonseok Lee
+  - Hyun Ku Lee
+  - Jung Ho Kim
+  - Jae Heon Ko
-  - Hayoung Chung
+  - Jeil Jo
-  - Maenghyo Cho
+  - Junghoon Lee

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2022-09-01T00:00:00Z'
+date: '2020-02-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2022-09-01T00:00:00Z'
+publishDate: '2020-02-01T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;